 - Again, have a discussion to discover what ideas the students come up with. - After some deliberation, guide the conversation to microwave ovens and how things can become very hot in one. - Demonstrate with the leaves.
-Pass around the leaves for observation, then microwave the leaves for 10-15 seconds and let the students observe the results. - We could test out our question about heat and seeds very quickly in a microwave.
-Together let's figure out how to set up a good experiment.
+Pass around the leaves for observation, then microwave the leaves for 10-15 seconds and let the students observe the results.

+• We could test out our question about heat and seeds very quickly in a microwave.
+Together set up a good experiment.